In this article:

 A person can go for many years without thyroid hormones.
 Indeed, people often go undiagnosed for decades despite suffering from hypothyroid symptoms.
 However, without thyroid replacement medication, a person with overt hypothyroidism cannot function optimally and will suffer from the physical and mental symptoms of hypothyroidism.

-It is essential to stay current with your thyroid blood tests, thyroid doctor’s visits, and maintain your prescription to prevent a recurrence of hypothyroid symptoms.
-Keep in mind that it takes between 4-6 weeks before thyroid replacement medication reaches its peak therapeutic effect.
-Therefore, if you have a lapse in taking your medicine, such as forgetting to pack it on a trip or refill your prescription, it will take time for your symptoms to stabilize.
+It is essential to stay current with your thyroid blood tests and thyroid provider’s visits and maintain your prescription to prevent a recurrence of hypothyroid symptoms.
+Remember that it takes 4-6 weeks before a thyroid replacement medication reaches its peak therapeutic effect.
+Therefore, if you have a lapse in taking your medicine, such as forgetting to pack it on a trip or refill your prescription, it will take time for your symptoms to stabilize once you restart it.

 If you have hypothyroidism, you must find the right type and dose of thyroid medication for you.
-Your doctor will determine your starting dose based on your age, underlying health conditions, and blood test results.
+Your provider will determine your starting dose based on your age, underlying health conditions, and blood test results.
 Starting doses may vary.
-For example, some people begin at a full replacement dose of 1.7 mcg/kg/day.
-In contrast, others are started at low doses between 25mcg-50mcg/day and titrated up as necessary.
-It can take several weeks to determine if the amount is therapeutic or not.
+For example, some people begin at a full replacement dose of 1.7 mcg per kg of body weight daily.
+Others start on the lowest dose of 25 mcg per day.
+In both cases, doses are titrated up as necessary based on thyroid test results and the symptoms you are experiencing.

-Once you find the right dose of thyroid medication, is it essential that you stay on that same dose and take it every day.
+Once you find the correct dose of thyroid medication, you should stay on that same dose and take it every day.
 You will also want to use the same brand continuously.
-Switching between generic and brand medications can change how your body responds to each type of medication.
-To remain stable on your thyroid medication, make sure that you know about things that can affect thyroid medication absorption.
+Switching between generic and brand medications can change how your body responds to each type of medication and its potency.
+To remain stable on your thyroid medication, make sure that you know about the foods, drinks, medications, and supplements that can interfere with how you absorb your thyroid medication.